ceejbot/soulsy/README.md

 Ceej's development to-do list:

 - [x] Figure out how to compile papyrus scripts.
-Answer: PCA.
+Answer: Pyro.
 - [x] Edit the `.esp`` if necessary.
 Check it in.
 - [x] Rewrite or merely just tweak the script that builds the mod archive itself, with correctly-placed files.
 - [x] Test to see if the mod loads at all into the game.
 Fix whatever's broken.